 Selective herbicides designed to attack the specific type of weeds in your yard are the easiest way to get rid of the unwanted growth quickly.
 Broadleaf weeds include things such as dandelions and clover.
 Grasslike weeds have hollow leaves and include wild onion and wild garlic.
 Grassy weeds include crabgrass, foxtail and annual bluegrass.
 Determine which types of weeds you have in addition to crabgrass to choose the right herbicide.

-You can also apply a nonselective herbicide if you want to kill the grass as well.
+You can also apply a nonselective herbicide, but only if you want to kill the grass as well.
 If your lawn is mostly weeds, this is the fastest way to get rid of everything so you can restart your lawn.

-Pre-emergent herbicides prevent the weeds from growing in the spring.
-They last about 50 days and kill the weeds when they germinate.
-Post-emergent herbicide is what you need if the weeds have already sprouted.
-Even if the herbicide is designed to target a specific type of weed, it can kill other plants, including what little grass you have left.
+Pre-emergent herbicides prevent the weeds from growing in the spring by inhibiting the growth of roots or shoots on the seedlings.
+Generally, they're effective for eight to 12 weeks.
+A post-emergent herbicide is what you need if the weeds are already growing.
+Even if the herbicide is designed to target a specific type of weed, it may still kill other plants, including what little grass you have left, so always use an herbicide according to the product label and test a small area before applying it to your entire lawn.
 If your yard is mostly weeds anyway, killing everything and starting from scratch isn't a bad thing.

 Applying Herbicides to the Lawn

 Follow all herbicide instructions exactly to safely apply the chemicals.
 That includes using the proper application rates and mixing the ingredients in the order listed in the instructions.
 Choose a calm day since any wind can blow the herbicide into other areas and kill plants you want to keep.
 Cover as much skin as possible with clothes and wear a respirator mask and safety goggles to protect yourself from the chemicals.